 Emergency numbers: 1190 (fire), 1191 (police), 1192 (tourist police), 1195 (ambulance)

 Transport and Driving: Cars drive on the right-hand side of the road.
-Transport in Laos can be largely be managed with taxis and tuk-tuks for short trips and minibuses and buses for longer trips.
+Expats mostly use ride-hailing services, taxis, and tuk-tuks for short trips and minibuses and buses for longer trips.
+A car and personal driver make getting around easier.
+Roads can be in bad condition, especially in the rainy season, and public transport tends to be cramped and uncomfortable.

 Are you an expat living in Laos?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Laos.
-Please contact us if you'd like to contribute.
+Please contact us if you'd like to contribute, or fill in our expat interview form to be featured.

 Expat Health Insurance